 - Fire Engineer

 - Forensic Science Technician

 Ready to complete your bachelor’s in Fire Science?
 Consider enrolling in the Online Fire Science program at Anna Maria College, one of the first schools in the country to be awarded Fire and Emergency Services Higher Education recognition.
-Anna Maria College is also regionally accredited by the New England Association of Schools and Colleges.
+Anna Maria College is also regionally accredited by the New England Commission of Higher Education.
 In addition, the curriculum was developed by distinguished and knowledgeable faculty to comply with the International Association of Fire Chiefs professional development recommendations and National Fire Protection Association standards.

 For more information about Anna Maria’s Online Bachelor of Science in Fire Science, contact us today at 877-265-3201 or visit online.annamaria.edu/fire-science.

 - Bureau of Labor Statistics, U.S. Department of Labor.
 “Occupational Outlook Handbook, 2016-17 Edition, Firefighters.” http://www.bls.gov/ooh/protective-service/firefighters.htm (accessed July 25, 2016).

 - Revere, M. “Going back to school?
 Advice for the adult learner.”
 Firefighternation.com. http://www.firefighternation.com/article/professional-development/going-back-school-advice-adult-learner (accessed July 25, 2016).

 - Parow, J. “Higher education: The key to professional fire/EMS recognition.”
 Lafc.org. http://www.iafc.org/Operations/LegacyArticleDetail.cfm?ItemNumber=4279 (accessed July 25, 2016).